Alluxio/alluxio/docs/en/File-System-API.md

 this policy preference exists only for local workers, not remote workers; remote workers will write blocks to the highest tier.

 By default, data is written to the top tier.
-Users can configure the default setting through the `alluxio.user.file.write.tier.default` [configuration](Configuration-Settings.html) property or override it through an option to the `FileSystem#createFile(AlluxioURI)` API call.
+Users can modify the default setting through the `alluxio.user.file.write.tier.default` [configuration](Configuration-Settings.html) property or override it through an option to the `FileSystem#createFile(AlluxioURI)` API call.